sprestridge/sprestridge.github.io/_posts/2018-03-02-Loving-Parks-to-Death.md

 tags: findyourpark nps
 ---

-I often get asked _'how many parks are their in the National Park Service?'_ and I almost always hedge my answer because there are 417 sites but what most people are referring to when they ask the question are the 59 'park' units (think headliner National Parks - if it does not have 'National Park' in the name it is a different kind of unit).
-Other types of sites or units in the NPS are parkways (Blue Ridge Parkway), recreation areas (Lake Mead National Recreation Area), seashores (Cape Cod National Seashore), battlefields (Gettysburg National Battlefield), and more.
+I often get asked _'how many parks are there in the National Park Service?'_ and I almost always hedge my answer because there are 417 sites (at the time of writing) but what most people are referring to when they ask the question are the 59 'park' units (think headliner National Parks - if it does not have 'National Park' in the name it is a different kind of unit).
+Other types of sites or units in the NPS are **parkways** (Blue Ridge Parkway), **recreation areas** (Lake Mead National Recreation Area), **seashores** ([Cape Cod National Seashore]({% post_url 2016-01-15-Cape-Cod %})), **battlefields** (Gettysburg National Battlefield), and more.

 [![Sunset over the Grand](https://c1.staticflickr.com/9/8364/29118938502_f644421ecd_h.jpg)](https://www.flickr.com/photos/prestridge/29118938502/in/datetaken-public/)